Welcome

 Learning Spells

-At each level of mage progression, they have a certain amount of spells they can harness the power of, derived from their pact with a patron.
-Once learned, a spell must remain known for 2 weeks before it can be swapped out for another, if the mage wishes.
+At each level of a mage's progression, they have a certain amount of spells they can harness the power of, derived from their pact with a patron.
+Once learned, a spell must remain known for 1 week before it can be swapped out for another, if the mage wishes.
+Additionally, every mage inherently knows their Primary discipline's Capstone spell, a unique, discipline-defining effect that represents the upper echelon of Arcane power.

-Mages also have two cantrips, which cannot be changed once a pact is made.
-The first of these two cantrips is chosen from the general list in the Grimoire, and the other is chosen from their patron's unique cantrip list.
+Mages also have three cantrips, which cannot be changed once a pact is made.
+The first of these is chosen from the general list in the Grimoire; the second is chosen from their patron's unique cantrip list; and the third is the inherent cantrip for their primary branch, found in the Grimoire.

 When first forming a pact with a patron, a mage must choose a primary discipline from the six disciplines of magic: